goshippo/shippo-python-sdk/docs/sdks/customsitems/README.md

     sku_code='HM-123',
 ))

-if res.customs_item is not None:
+if res is not None:
     # handle response
     pass